Competitive Start Fund (CSF) Graduate Entrepreneurship

 Closing Date for Applications

-The closing date for all applications for those active in the Manufacturing & Internationally Traded Services sectors including Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products closed at 3pm on Wednesday 15th April, 2015.
+The closing date for all applications for those active in the Manufacturing & Internationally Traded Services sectors including Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products will close at 3pm on Wednesday 22nd March, 2017.

 If you are not a client of Enterprise Ireland and want to learn more about qualifying and applying for Enterprise Ireland's High Potential Start-Up supports, go to our Start a Business Section.